DominicOcharo/DominicOcharo.github.io/README.md

 # Dominic Ocharo Portfolio

 Welcome to my portfolio website!
-This repository contains the code for my personal portfolio website, where I showcase my skills, projects, and experiences in the fields of Telecommunications Engineering, Data Science, Data Analysis, Power Apps Development, and Networking.
+This repository contains the code for my portfolio website, where I showcase my skills, projects, and experiences in the fields of Telecommunications Engineering, Data Science, Data Analysis, Power Apps Development, and Networking.

 ## Overview